 Get practical tips to protect your organisation in our on-demand webinar

-In fact, the rush to put everything in the cloud has only magnified the problem, with vast volumes of critical information and vital processes now behind a remotely accessed login.
-The attack surface has fragmented and moved outside the perimeter.
+In fact, the move to hybrid working and rush to put everything in the cloud has only magnified the problem, with vast volumes of critical information and vital processes now behind a remotely accessed login.
+The Russia-Ukraine war has also driven an increasingly unstable security environment, driving malicious cyber activity.
+The attack surface is more under threat than ever, whilst also being fragmented and no longer contained within a perimeter.

 The most commonly sought credentials by cybercriminals are for cloud email services such as Microsoft 365.
 Compromising these allows an attacker a strong foothold for collecting intelligence, socially engineering employees or stealing critical IP emailed to the hijacked account.